 Not at all.
 By-products in pet foods are not only healthy but necessary.
 Vitamin E, for example, serves as a natural preservative.
 By-products allow manufacturers to use nutrient-rich organ meats while avoiding excess minerals from bones, which tend to be used in less expensive meals.

 Actually, dogs aren't carnivores--they're omnivores.
 They need a balanced diet of proteins, carbohydrates, and vitamins from a variety of sources besides meat.
-If your give dogs just meat, their kidneys will need to work harder to convert the excess protein into waste.
+If you give dogs just meat, their kidneys will need to work harder to convert the excess protein into waste.

 Far from it.
 Corn is easily digestible and provides quality protein for muscle and tissue growth.
 It's also an excellent source of many antioxidants such as fatty acids, beta-carotene, vitamin E, and lutein.
-In a review of over 200 cases of food related allergies for dogs, less than 3% were related to corn.
+In a review of over 200 cases of food-related allergies for dogs, less than 3% were related to corn.
 By contrast, 70% were connected with beef, chicken, wheat, and dairy products.

 Because we know you lead busy lives, we want to make it as easy as possible for you to feed your pets.
 That's why we offer home delivery through our online pet store.
 We stock many OTC and veterinary prescription diets, all of which meet AFFCO requirements and will meet your pet's age, lifestyle and medical condition needs.

-Currently, we offer five of the most trusted and best researched diets from:
+Currently, we offer five of the most trusted and best-researched diets from:

 You won't need to stop by our hospital or the pet store to buy more food--we'll bring it right to your door.
 If you have any shipping issues (damaged product, incorrect items), we'll correct it to your complete satisfaction.
 Also, all of the companies we work with offer a money-back guarantee if your pets have any issues with their diet.